 It is true that the traditional, foundational moorings of the Democrat party are, largely, in diametric opposition to Scriptural principals, and that the leftist ideologies have overtaken the party like cannibal ants on a cow carcass, but can a Christian still be registered as a Democrat and look themselves in the face honestly each day say they’re a true Christian? or a true Democrat?

 People who are ignorant of the Bible will say silly things like “Don’t judge” to shoo away skiddish Christians who don’t read their Bibles when, in reality, the Bible teaches the discernment to judge rightly, according to the entirety of the Bible.
 Can you really call yourself a Bills fan if all you own is Patriots gear?
 Can you honestly say you follow the tenants of the Bible while existing in a political party that dismembers unborn children and uses their bodies to keep the lights on in Baltimore?

 The City Treasurer hopeful gave it the old college try and I had to admire how determined he was to remain as politically neutral as possible and answer my questions in a way he felt I would accept, rather than just telling me the truth about his actual stances on things.
 (Not that they ever mattered for obtaining my signature.
 I just wanted to support him having the full experience of good, old fashioned, American front porch, whistle-stop campaigning.)

 I did eventually smile and tell him I was kidding (…ish) and that I would put my name on his Democratic ballot list because I am an American, and I believe that every American deserves a fair shot in the game of thrones.
+Also, my non-party signature invalidated his sheet, so it was a mutual win.
 We both had a slightly uncomfortable laugh across the aisle and he left trying not to look like he was running.
 God Bless America.